alexanderczigler/habitica/README.md

 ## How does it work?

 First of all, you will need a Google account to utilise my scripts as they are.
-If you are familiar with javascript you can easily adapt them to function with nodejs or in a browser context but I will not go into how to do that here.
+If you are familiar with javascript you can easily adapt them to run in a browser context or nodejs.

 ### Setting up the API client script